ETO Logo

 What are the terms of use?

-Because this dataset contains licensed data from commercial providers, it is not publicly available.
+Because this dataset contains licensed data from commercial providers, it is not publicly available in raw form.
 However, you can interact with some of the data using ETO tools.

 How do I cite it?